E. Guigal - Côte-Rôtie La Reynarde 2022

 About the wine:

 The first La Reynarde 2022 Côte-Rôtie reveals intense aromas of espresso, blackberry, blackcurrant, black cherry, crushed violet, graphite, and cedar.
-Medium-bodied and concentrated, it offers a perfect balance between rich flavors and refreshing acidity.
+Medium-bodied and concentrated, it offers a perfect balance between intense flavors and matching freshness.
 Structured and round, La Reynarde is a wonderful addition to what is now known as the “La-La-La-La family.”
-Speaking of family, this new wine is a tribute to Philippe Guigal’s two sons, Étienne and Charles, both born in 2010—the very year permission was granted to plant and build the new vineyard.
+Speaking of family, this new wine pays homage to Philippe Guigal’s two sons, Étienne and Charles, both born in 2010—the very year permission was granted to plant and build the new vineyard.

 Jeb Dunnuck